 The STUDENT UNION BUILDING and the STUDENT CENTER was constructed in 1938 and renovated with a large addition in 1962.
-The SUB, as it is sometimes called, is considered the gathering place for students, faculty and staff members, alumni, and friends of the University.
+The SUB, as it is called, is considered the gathering place for students, faculty and staff members, alumni, and friends of the University.
 The SUB and the Student Center had major renovations during 2006 with funding raised by self-assessed fees from the students of ULM.
-The renovated facilities include a ballroom, meeting rooms, SGA and Campus Activities Board offices, computer lab, Student Copy Center, social areas, and the University Food Court.
+The renovated facilities include a ballroom, meeting rooms, SGA and Campus Activities Board offices, computer lab, social areas, and the University Food Court, which includes: Subway, Chickfil-A, Einsteins, Grille Works, Bene, Sushic, and the new Coca-Cola Freestyle